nhatvo1502/MyPaperModSite/content/posts/my-first-terraform.md

 - I launched a `t3.micro` Linux instance in both the **Public Subnet** and **Private Subnet**.
 - First, I SSH into the **Public Instance** using its public IP address.
 ![image](/images/my-first-terraform/sshpublic.png)
-- Then, I SSH into the **Private Instance** using its private IP address.
+- Then, I recreated my private key and stored it on the Public Instance, before SSH into the **Private Instance** using its private IP address.
 ![image](/images/my-first-terraform/sshprivate.png)
-- From Private Instance, I couldn't ping google.com nor able to *yum update* it.
-The first thing I check was my Route Tables and voila, looks like I got to associate my Private RT with Private subnet, therefore AWS has to created a default RT and associated it with the Private Subnet which is not what we want because our instance cannot reach NAT Gateway therefore no connection.
+- From Private Instance, I couldn't ping google.com nor able to `yum update it`.
+The first thing I check was my Route Tables and voila, looks like I forgot to associate my Private RT with Private subnet, therefore AWS has to created a default RT and associated it with the Private Subnet which is not what we want because our instance cannot reach NAT Gateway therefore no connection.
 ![image](/images/my-first-terraform/routetablemessup.png)
 - I went back to my main.tf and added this block...
 ```